 A long long…long time ago, on a windswept plain in the center of the rugged state of Colorado, a cowboy sat on a rock perched within the prairie grasses – listening to the thunderous boom of a far off rainstorm.
 The contemplation of life and its meaning comes often to a man of the West, and for this cowboy it had reached its final crux.
 You see, growing up in a land wrought by the influence of computers, a land taken over by our screens and their digital influence – was not a land this cowboy could endure.
 Used to the Rocky Mountains, the open plains and the expansive deserts of the Southwest, his heart cried out for more.
 Something a bit more gratifying, something that could be seen as progress at the end of a hard day’s work.

-He built them how’d he want them to be built.
+He built them how he’d want them to be built.
 Created for the user to use and abuse for a long long…long time without disappointment.
-Mr. Lentz chose the finest materials – solid brass hardware, full-grain vegetable tanned leather, hand-made leather conditioners with all-natural materials.
+Mr. Lentz chose the finest materials – solid brass hardware, full-grain vegetable tanned leather from the oldest and best U.S. Tannery, hand-made leather conditioners with all-natural materials.
 He built his own products from the ground up, designing, cutting, dyeing, oiling, waxing, assembling, branding, stamping, riveting, and buffing until each one was just the way it ought to be.
 In fact – this is still the case today as each piece is made to order for that specific person.
 You see, a craft built on passion is a craft sure to succeed.

 Mr. Lentz has since moved to the dusty and arid lands of the Desert Southwest where he continues to build his fine and rugged leather goods piece by piece.